Bates College: Olin Arts Center

 The Olin Arts Center maintains three teaching sound proof studios, five class rooms, five seminar rooms, ten practice rooms with pianos, and a 300-seat grand recital hall.
-It holds the college's Steinway concert grand piano, Disklavier, William Dowd harpsichord, and their 18th century replica forte piano.
+It holds the college's Steinway concert grand piano, Disklavier, William Dowd harpsichord, and their 18th-century replica fortepiano.
 The studios are modernized with computers, synthesizers, and various recording equipment.
 The center houses the departments of Art and Music, and was given to Bates by the F. W. Olin Foundation in 1986.
-The center has had numerous Artists in Residence, such as Frank Glazer, and Leyla McCalla.
+The center has had numerous artists-in-residence, such as Frank Glazer and Leyla McCalla.
 The Olin Arts Center has joined with the Maine Music Society to produce musical performances throughout Maine.

 Museum of Art

 Founded in 1955, the Bates College Museum of Art holds contemporary and historic pieces.
 In the 1930s, the college secured a private holding from the Museum of Modern Art of Vincent van Gogh's Starry Night, for students participating in the 'Bates Plan'.
 It holds 5,000 pieces and objects of contemporary domestic and international art.
 The museum holds over 100 original artworks, photographs and sketches from Marsden Hartley.
 The MoA offers numerous lectures, artist symposiums, and workshops.
 The entire space is split into three components, the larger Upper Gallery, smaller Lower Gallery, and the Synergy Gallery which is primarily used for student exhibits and research.
 Almost 20,000 visitors are attracted to the MoA annually.